This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Make sure you have clean canning jars or bowl ready to use.

-Wash the radishes and trim the roots and tops.
+Wash the radishes and trim the roots and stems.ย

 Slice the radishes as desired, either into cubes, thin slices, or matchsticks.
-You can use a mandoline if desired, or just cut by hand.
+You can use a mandoline (make sure to use the guard!), or just cut by hand.

 Add the peppercorns, mustard seed, and celery seed to the jar.
 Don’t worry about shaking or mixing; the spices will be distributed when you pour in the brine.